 As many campsites are closed, it is more fundamental than ever before to ensure nature is left in a better condition than when you found it, as well as to stay away from other campers.

 From November 9th, campsites will be able to open in Wales but to Welsh residents only.
 Domestic travel within Wales will be possible, including for tourism.
 However, campsites will still not allow access by travellers from England due to the current travel restrictions.

-Campsites are expected to start opening across the UK once lockdown rules are lifted.
 In England, camping is forecasted to be allowed again in the beginning of December.
 At that point, localised restrictions might apply within a local tiered system.

 Most campsite associations operate under these premises as well.
 As an example, the Camping and Caravan Club have reported that their full-season campsites will open as soon as national and local restrictions ease.

 If you have to go into quarantine or self-isolate, you should stay on your own in a closed space, meaning you cannot stay at a campsite where you share common areas, facilities or where you could eventually get close to other campers.

 If you have a special need to self-isolate away from home or family for special reasons, staying in a campervan parked away in a secluded spot could be a good option.
 If this is something you would consider, please contact local authorities to see if this is legal in your community.
 If you are looking for personal isolation pods, a good option might be to book a long term hire subscription , starting from £700 a month in the UK.